fabricio-p/fabricio-p/README.md

  - CUnit<br />
    Unit testing library for C.
  - Makefile<br />
-   What C programmer I would be if I didn't know how to use make?
-I may not be an expert but I have the sufficient knowledge needed to write a working Makefile.
+   What C programmer I would be if I didn't know how to use `make`?
+I may not be a Makefile wizard but I have the sufficient knowledge needed to write a decent working Makefile.
  - Git<br />
    Who doesn't?
  - find & grep<br />